Explore Abstract Art – Origins, Artists, and How to Start Your Own Masterpiece

 Jackson Pollock

-Jackson Pollock is arguably the most famous abstract expressionist and one of the most famous painters ever.
+Jackson Pollock is arguably the most famous abstract expressionist and one of the most famous painters of all time.
 His drip paintings are almost synonymous with abstract art.

 Pollock’s style was unique for the time.
 He’d lay out a canvas, flinging and dripping paint across it, resulting in fabulous lines of fluid movement across the space.
 His works are messy and unpredictable yet rhythmic in their own way.